fabiansinz/UniverSVM/README.md

 Code can also be obtained from: http://mloss.org/software/view/19/

+To quickly test the USVM use the accompanying dockerfile.
+Assuming docker is installed, use `docker build --tag usvm .` followed by `docker run -it usvm`.
+Inside the container use `./universvm -V 0 -o 0 -c 10 -t 0 -T data/test.dat -D output.dat data/train.dat`.
+That shuld give about 95% accurary.

 For further information see:

 1. Weston, J., Collobert, R., Sinz, F., Bottou, L., Vapnik, V.: Inference with the Universum.
 Proceedings of the 23rd international conference on Machine learning ICML 06. pp. 1009–1016.
 ACM Press (2006).